tokkonopapa/WordPress-IP-Geo-Block/_posts/2015-04-18-Why-so-many-plugins-vulnerable.md

 process can not prevent this vulnerability because an administrator potencially click a malicious link with own authorized cookie.

-Disuse of nonce
+Such disuse of nonce
 [leads many plugins to CSRF](https://wpvulndb.com/search?text=&vuln_type=3).

 ### File Inclusion ###

 <abbr title="File Inclusion">FI</abbr> (or Arbitrary File Download) is a
 vulnerability that occurs by giving the user supplied input without proper validation to some file system functions such as `file_get_contents()`.

 On September 2014,
 [a vulnerability of Slider Revolution][Slider-Revolution] became a big topic.
-For certain functions for the administrators, an attack could download any files via a request to `admin-ajax.php`.
+For certain functions for the administrators, an attacker could download any files via a request to `admin-ajax.php` like this:

 ```
 http://example.com/wp-admin/admin-ajax.php?action=show-me&file=../wp-config.php